In This Article

 Meet the Expert

-Environment and various lifestyle factors can also be a culprit to those reoccurring headaches.
-"Keep in mind that not drinking enough water, changes in weather, medications, and unfortunately, coffee and chocolate—sorry to say it—which have caffeine, can cause headaches."
+Environment and various lifestyle factors can also be culprits behind those recurring headaches.
+"Keep in mind that not drinking enough water, changes in weather, medications, and, unfortunately, coffee and chocolate—sorry to say it—which have caffeine, can cause headaches."
 But yoga can help you recognize these triggers and avoid them.
 For starters, Gamarra notes that yoga builds mindfulness.
 "As you practice yoga more regularly, you practice becoming more mindful through breathing and moving and therefore become more in tune with your body and your habits," she says.
 "You might begin to notice a pattern of when headaches occur, and building that mindfulness through practicing yoga can make you aware of your onsets of headaches, which therefore can give you insight on what to do—or not do—to stop the headache from occurring in the first place."

 Supported Child's Pose

 - Props: Grab a bolster (or stack pillows) and a blanket or towel.
-Add one to the creases of your knees for a bit more support.
+You can add another to the creases of your knees for a bit more support.

 To safely enter the pose, start on all fours in a tabletop position with wrists stacked under the shoulders and knees stacked under the hips.
-Touch your big toes together and sit your hips back to your heels.
-Take the bolster or stack of pillows underneath your torso, beginning at the navel.
-Roll your blanket or towel to put underneath your forehead so that you can be face down without pressure on your nose and face.
-Make sure that your neck is long and relaxed and close your eyes.
-Rest your arms forward or down along your side.
-Take long, deep breaths into the belly and try to feel the breath expand the lower back and ribs.
+Touch your big toes together, and sit your hips back to your heels.
+Place the bolster or stack of pillows underneath your torso, beginning at the navel.
+Roll your blanket or towel to put underneath your forehead so that you can be facedown without placing pressure on your nose and face.
+Make sure that your neck is long and relaxed, and close your eyes.
+Rest your arms forward or down along your sides.
+Take long, deep breaths into the belly, and try to feel the breath expand the lower back and ribs.